lightmeterio/ControlCenter/cli_usage.md

   -default_settings string
-    	JSON string for default settings (default "{}") -email_reset string
+    	JSON string for default settings (default "{}") -dovecot_conf_gen
+    	Generate Dovecot Configuration
+  -dovecot_conf_is_old
+    	Requires -dovecot_conf_gen.
+Use if if you're using a Dovecot older than 2.3.1 -email_reset string
     	Change user info (email, name or password; depends on -workspace) -i_know_what_am_doing_not_using_a_reverse_proxy